Oglesby, Illinois: History

+Copper glacial boulder found in a Pleistocene glacial deposit at Oglesby, Illinois.
+The glaciers moved this rock about 450 miles from its probable source, Michigan’s Keweenaw Peninsula.
+On display at the Field Museum of Natural History.

 State parks

 Matthiessen State Park and Starved Rock State Park are located a few miles east on Illinois State Route 178.
 With over two million visitors a year, Starved Rock is the most visited of any Illinois state park.

 Geography

 According to the 2010 census, Oglesby has a total area of 4.11 sqmi, all land.